Adhini99/Subtheme-Sentimental-Analysis/README.md

 # Such updated approach aims to capture a more accurate sentiment analysis by refining each step of the process.
 Adjust the CSV column index or names based on your specific data structure if needed.

-# 5.Motive

-Understanding customer feedback at a granular level is crucial for businesses to improve their services and products.
-General sentiment analysis provides an overall sentiment but lacks the specificity needed to address particular issues or praise specific aspects.
-Subtheme sentiment analysis breaks down reviews into finer subthemes, allowing businesses to pinpoint exact areas of concern or excellence.
-This targeted insight can guide precise improvements and enhance customer satisfaction.